eventnetusa/eventnet/src/_work/silver-airways.md

 client: Silver Airways
 sort_order: 27
 headline: Guerrilla Marketing Campaign
-hover_text: Silver Airways asked travelers in Miami what they would visit if on a trip to Cuba with a giant chalk wall
+hover_text: Silver Airways partnered with us to ask travelers in Miami what they would visit on a trip to Cuba and enter a sweepstakes to win 2 tickets.
 hero_image_path: /uploads/silver-airways-chalk-wall.jpg
 types:
   - pr event